null

 Actual max uplink gain

-While the weBoost Office 100 and weBoost Office 200 are both advertised as 72 dB boosters, actual test figures show that the weBoost Office 200 has higher gain thresholds—in other words, it comes closer to the FCC’s 72 dB gain limit before automatic gain control (AGC) kicks in.
+While the weBoost Office 100, Office 200, and Office 300 Installed are all advertised as 72 dB boosters, actual test figures show that the weBoost Office 200 and 300 have higher gain thresholds than the Office 100—in other words, they come closer to the FCC’s 72 dB limit before automatic gain control (AGC) kicks in.

 These maximum uplink gain figures are from test reports submitted by Wilson Electronics to the FCC: